 That is what I want to cover in this post.
 I want to help you better understand below about taking on water and the safety issues that come long with it.
 Then cover the steps you should take if you do take on water.

-A personal watercraft will drown underwater, but foam inserts in the hull prevent it by providing buoyancy.
+A jet ski will sink, but the foam inserts in the hull prevent it from fully sinking by providing buoyancy.

-If it does take on water, the foam in the front makes it stay afloat nose-up due to most of the weight being in the rear.
+If the jet ski does take on water, the foam in the front makes it stay afloat nose-up due to most of the weight being in the rear.

 Do This If You Took On Water